hash-bang/Conkie/README.md

 TODO
 ====

-* **Loading themes via NPM module** - It should be possible to load themes by direct path *or* via NPM module name - e.g. `conkie -t conkie-theme-fantastico`
 * **Mac compatibility** - Not being a Mac user I cant really help here until I manage to track one down.
 This applies equally to the Conkie-Stats package where we need to gather system stats in a decently cross-platform way.
 * **Windows compatibility** - Like Mac compatibility this should be possible given enough time and inclination.
 If anyone wishes to volunteer their time I would be grateful.